open-cluster-management-io/ocm-vscode-extension/README.md

 ### Resources Snippets

-The OCM VScode Extension allows users to load Custom Resource (CR) snippets from the command palette.
+OCM VScode Extension allows users to load Custom Resource (CR) snippets from the command palette.

-The resources available as snipperts are:
+The resources available as snippets are:
   * Subscription
   * Placement
   * Channel